-On May 20, 2016, the Company signed a development and manufacturing services agreement with CMC ICOS Biologics, Inc. ("CMC"), pursuant to which CMC will conduct manufacturing development and, upon successful development of the manufacturing process, manufacture the Company's next-generation Factor VIIa variant marzeptacog alfa (activated) that the Company intends to use in its clinical trials.
-The Company has agreed to a total of \$3.8 million in payments to CMC pursuant to the initial statement of work under the Agreement, subject to completion of applicable work stages.
-As of December 31, 2016, the Company is obligated for \$3.3 million in payments to CMC remaining under the agreement.
+On May 20, 2016, the Company signed a development and manufacturing services agreement with AGC Biologics, Inc. ("AGC"), formerly known as CMC ICOS Biologics, Inc., pursuant to which AGC will conduct manufacturing development and, and together with AGC the Company has successfully manufactured marzeptacog alfa (activated) for the Phase 2 portion of a planned Phase 2/3 clinical trial.
+The Company has agreed to a total of \$3.8 million in payments to AGC pursuant to the initial statement of work under the Agreement, subject to completion of applicable work stages.
+As of December 31, 2017, the Company's remaining obligations to AGC were \$0.7 million under the agreement.